Code-Institute-Submissions/Johnathonanon-project-4_JulyResub/README.md

 # Firearm Exchange Classified Advert Website

-Firearm Exchange is a fully-functioning, interactive web application.
+Firearm Exchange is a fully-functioning, interactive web application biuilt using django, postgresql, bootstrap and deployed to heroku.
 People who participate in Precision Rifle Series can use the web application to trade and sell firearms.
 Precision Rifle Series is a rifle-based shooting sport that has championship style competitiors.
 Points can be collected from competitions and is a hobby enjoyed by people across the world.
 Of course, there are other competitive shooting sports that can also gain benefit from using the web application.
 Users can log-in, sign-up, post an advert and use contact information on an advert to commumicate with the seller.
 An agreenment can be made between the seller and buyer.
 Currently, web applications that fit into this category are few and far between.
 The web application is not limited to firearms, but scopes, accessories and ammunition can be traded as well.

-The live link can be found here - https://8000-johnathonanon-project4-vpwamo79bvm.ws-eu39.gitpod.io/
+The live link can be found here - https://firearmexchange.herokuapp.com/

 Initial brainstorming, planning and pitch of the web application: